FranckPachot/ybdemo/README.md

  Thread-2   1006ms: 10-JAN 08:35:19 pid:    11791    host:   172.159.19.128 aws.eu-west-1.eu-west-1a    primary
  Thread-3   1008ms: 10-JAN 08:35:19 pid:    10433    host:   172.159.43.191 aws.eu-west-1.eu-west-1b    primary
 ```
-Here Thread-1 was connected to host 172.159.56.80 which failed, and has re-connected to 172.159.43.191 immediately, in hundreds of milliseconds.
-The other threads go no interruption at all.
+Here Thread-1 was connected to host 172.159.56.80 which crashed, and this thread has re-connected to 172.159.43.191 immediately, within hundreds of milliseconds.
+The other threads go with no interruption at all.

 ## Cluster Topology